soto-project/soto/README.md

 ## Using `aws-sdk-swift`

 AWS Swift Modules can be imported into any swift project.
-Each module provides a struct that can be initialized, with instance methods to call aws services.
+Each module provides a struct that can be initialized, with instance methods to call AWS services.
 See documentation for details on specific services.

 The underlying aws-sdk-swift httpclient returns a [swift-nio EventLoopFuture object](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html).
 An EventLoopFuture _is not_ the response, but rather a container object that will be populated with the response sometime later.
 In this manner calls to AWS do not block the main thread.